12 Steps to Your Best PCS Move Yet

 11) Settle into your new home.

 Bloom Where PCS Plants You has an extensive post move-in list to complete, whether you’re renting or buying a home.
-For instance, unpack your kids' rooms first and expand to the rest of the house.
+For instance, unpack important areas like kids' rooms first and then expand to the rest of the house.